Generative Adversarial Perturbations with Cross-paradigm Transferability on Localized Crowd Counting¶

 Background & Motivation¶

-Existing adversarial attacks suffer from the following limitations:
+Existing adversarial attacks face the following limitations:

 Method¶